 - Transpiration: Gaseous wastes and water are excreted through stomata, lenticels of the stem, and the outer surface of stems, fruits, etc.

-- Storing: Some organic wastes are stored in plant parts like barks and leaves.
+- Storing: Some organic wastes are stored in plant parts such as barks and leaves.

 - Diffusion: Aquatic plants excrete metabolic wastes through diffusion.
 Terrestrial plants excrete into the soil.